nfd/majordummo/README.md

 After creating a configuration file, create an account, or virtual alias, for the mailing list name, and set deliver.py to run when mail is delivered to that account.

 There are plenty of ways to do this.
-For example, you could "|/path/to/deliver.py --deliver --config /path/to/config" in /etc/aliases, or you could run it as part of a set of Procmail rules, or you could configure the Postfix pipe delivery agent to backend on to it, or...
+For example, you could "|/path/to/deliver.py --config /path/to/config" in /etc/aliases, or you could run it as part of a set of Procmail rules, or you could configure the Postfix pipe delivery agent to backend on to it, or...